Dhatus: Bodily Tissues

 Since the dhatus support and derive energy from each other, affecting one can influence others.
 For instance, interference in the manufacture of the plasma affects the quality of the blood, which in turn affects the muscle.
 As mentioned earlier each tissue type has its own agni (digestive fire- dhatwa-agni) which determines metabolic changes in the tissues and forms by-products*, which are either used in the body or excreted.
 Menstural periods for example are a by-product of rasa.
 The tissues are also governed by the three doshas, and any imbalance in them also causes imbalances in dhatus.

-* see the chart below (table no 9)
+* see the chart above (table no 9)